explosion/spacy-course/chapters/en/slides/chapter1_03_rule-based-matching.md

 # Import the Matcher
 from spacy.matcher import Matcher

-# Load a model and create the nlp object
+# Load a pipeline and create the nlp object
 nlp = spacy.load("en_core_web_sm")

 # Initialize the matcher with the shared vocab